ar6841/MAV-state-estimation-using-extended-Kalman-filter/README.md

+# Localization of a micro aerial vehicle
+This script is an application of the EKF to estimate the state of a tiny drone.

-Application of an EKF to estimate the state [position, velocity, and orientation, and gyroscope sensor bias and accelerometer sensor bias] of a Micro Aerial Vehicle.
+The state of the MAV includes [position, velocity, orientation, gyroscope sensor bias, accelerometer sensor bias]

+Three datasets were prepared for the model to be tested on.

-Onboard IMU sensor data being used for prediction and Vicon data being used for measurement updates
+Onboard IMU sensor data being used for prediction and VICON data being used for measurement updates

-For a more detailed explanation refer to EKF_MAV.pdf attached
+For a more detailed explanation including the equations and derivations refer to :

+## Outputs: